Best Audio Interface (2020)

 The Thunderbolt connection ensures super-low latency and high performance for all 28 inputs and 24 outputs.
 Recording and playback can be done at 32-bit integer and up to 384kHz.
 The four mic preamps on the front feature “Rupert Neve Designs Silk” technology, giving them a natural sound and unparalleled versatility.
 These can also be line and Hi-Z guitar inputs.
 The Silk Texture control introduces lush analog textures to the sound, using Neve-approved Red or Blue console emulations.
 There’s jitter reduction technology, a full matrix mixer for routing and a powerful DSP mixer with a custom Yamaha DSP chip running some vintage compression and studio effects.
 And it has a useful OLED display on the front for metering.

-This is not a new interface for 2019 but it’s one of the most reliable and fully featured interfaces on the market and runs on good old USB — so that there’s no trouble running it on Windows or MacOS.
+Not a new interface for 2020 but it’s one of the most reliable and fully featured interfaces on the market and runs on good old USB so that there’s no trouble running it on Windows or MacOS.
 It’s quite striking how Steinberg has reflected the look of the UFX II in the AXR4.

 The Fireface UFX II has 30 ins and 30 outs with 4 digitally controlled mic preamps on the front, another 8 analog on the back and the rest in ADAT, AES/EBU and S/PDIF digital.
 The latency and performance of RME’s USB technology are second to none and supports audio resolutions up to 192kHz.
 Along with the excellent monitoring screen, MIDI I/O and wordclock features, you can also plug in a USB stick in the front and record directly to it.
 Imagine taking an instant mix from a recording session or live show.
 The internal TotalMix FX software gives full routing access and hardware mixing with DSP effects.